-Design Mark: A trademark consisting of a graphic design, stylized logo, or image, without words and/or letters.
-For greater certainty, a "Design Mark" includes trademarks made up solely of design elements.
-See Appendix B for mapping of the names used by different trademarks offices to the definition of Design Mark.
+Design Mark: A mark consisting of a graphic design, stylized logo, or image, without words and/or letters.
+For greater certainty, a "Design Mark" includes marks made up solely of design elements.
+For Registered Marks, see Appendix B for mapping of the names used by different trademarks offices to the definition of Design Mark.

-Designated Individual: The person who signs the Verification Document before a Notary under the provisions of Appendix G.
+Designated Individual: The person who completes the F2F Verification Procedure under the provisions of Appendix G, Section 1 or Section 2.